We realise many of you will be experienced in towing a caravan but here’s a reminder of the simple measures you can take in our guide to safe towing.

 - 60mph applies on dual carriageways and motorways

 The DVLA states that you must never use the right-hand lane of a motorway when towing a caravan or trailer.
-There are rules on what licence holders can and cannot tow, click here to check whether you’re legal to tow.
+There are rules on what licence holders can and cannot tow, click here to check if you’re legal to tow.

 It’s also important to remember…